 With a virtual credit card, you can close the card without affecting your main credit account.

 They Can Be Instantly Approved Online

 Major credit-card companies offer instant approval for virtual credit-card applications.
-Companies such as Capital One, Bank of America and Chase enable you to create a virtual credit card for each merchant you do business with using an online tool connected to your main bank account.
+Companies such as Capital One and Chase enable you to create a virtual credit card for each merchant you do business with using an online tool connected to your main bank account.